2009 New York City Subway and United Kingdom plot: Other persons of interest

 Another man who was questioned was Naiz Khan, who attended the same mosque as Najibullah Zazi when he lived in New York.
 A U-Haul dealership in Queens had contacted authorities to tell them that it had recently declined to rent a van to three suspicious men whose credit cards had been declined and wanted to pay cash.
 Naiz Khan was questioned about the failed rental, but denied he had ever been to the U-haul dealership.
 Khan's apartment was one of those that had been searched because Zazi was believed to have stayed there.
 According to The New York Times, Zazi had shared an apartment with Khan, Amanullah Akbari, and three other men, when he lived in New York a year earlier.

 On 7 July 2010, five al Qaeda members were indicted in relation to the alleged plot.
 Abid Naseer and Tariq Ur Rehman were charged with involvement in a companion plot in the United Kingdom.
 Naseer was already in custody after his arrest for sending e-mails to an al-Qaeda operative in Pakistan that were reported to be at the heart of a plot to bomb targets in north-west England.
 On 3 January 2013, Abid Naseer was extradited from the UK to the US.
-On 4 March 2015, Naseer was found guilty by a Brooklyn court of plotting bomb attacks in the U.S. and of plotting to blow up the Manchester Arndale in the UK.
+On 4 March 2015, Naseer was found guilty by a Brooklyn court of plotting bomb attacks in the US and of plotting to blow up the Manchester Arndale in the UK.
 Most of the evidence in his trial consisted of email exchanges between Naseer and an al-Qaeda handler who was directing plots to attack civilians in Manchester, New York City and Copenhagen.
 It was the first terrorist trial to include documents recovered during the 2009 Navy Seal raid against Osama bin Laden’s compound.

 Adnan Shukrijumah, reported to be charge of planning Al Qaeda attacks worldwide, was charged with plotting and recruiting members for the New York attack.
 Over four years later, in December 2014, Shukrijumah was killed in a Pakistani manhunt operation.

-In the wake of NSA worker Edward Snowden's surveillance disclosures, the U.S. government argued NSA spying helped foil the subway plot by tracking communications between Zazi and a bombmaker in Pakistan.
+In the wake of NSA worker Edward Snowden's surveillance disclosures, the US government argued NSA spying helped foil the subway plot by tracking communications between Zazi and a bombmaker in Pakistan.